Gopal-Dahale/Gopal-Dahale.github.io/_pages/about.md

 👨🏻‍💻 I’m a Research Software Engineer at Qkrishi.

-🔬 My research interests are in quantum computing and its applications in machine learning, chemistry and combinatorial optimization.
+🔬 My research interests include in quantum computing and its applications in machine learning, chemistry and combinatorial optimization.

 📚 I’m currently exploring hybrid algorithms for neutral-atom quantum hardware.